Enhancing RAG Accuracy with Automated Metadata Filtering

 )

-Practical Case: Corporate Knowledge Base with Metadata
+Case Study: Corporate Knowledge Base

-Task: Search assistant for 15,000 internal documents with metadata (type, department, year, status, author).
+Challenge: a search assistant for 15,000 internal documents with metadata (type, department, year, status, author).

 Before Self-Query: 42% of queries returned archived documents instead of current ones.